 - your motivation letter.
 Your motivation letter should clearly elaborate on your motivation to attend the programme and how the acquired skills and knowledge will be used upon completion of the programme.
 It includes a description of your future plans and aspirations and why the programme is important in this regard.
 Your motivation letter has to be written in English;

-- a copy of all your original degree certificate(s) with a translation in Dutch, French, German or English if the degree is drawn up in another language;
+- a copy of all your original degree certificate(s).
+Documents in a language other than Dutch, French, German or English need to be translated;

-- a copy of all your original academic transcript(s) with a translation in Dutch, French, German or English if they are drawn up in another language;
+- a copy of all your original academic transcript(s).
+Documents in a language other than Dutch, French, German or English need to be translated;

 - an English language proficiency certificate if applicable.
 Check our language requirements here;